kgdunn/pid-book/process-monitoring/process-monitoring.rst

 The :index:`average run length` (ARL) is defined as the average number of sequential samples we expect before seeing an out-of-bounds, or out-of-control signal.
 This is given by the inverse of :math:`\alpha`, as ARL = :math:`\frac{1}{\alpha}`.
 Recall for the theoretical distribution we had :math:`\alpha = 0.0027`, so the ARL = 370.
 Thus we expect a run of 370 samples before we get an out-of-control signal.

-The run length changes if the process level shifts up or down.
-What is the ARL if the process has shifted up by :math:`0.75\sigma`, if subgroup size is :math:`n=4`?
-The ARL = 1/(1-0.9332) = 15 samples, indicating it will take, on average, 15 samples on the Shewhart chart to detect a process shift of :math:`0.75\sigma`.

 Extensions to the basic Shewhart chart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~